-I attended a weekend course and workshops so I could make dozens quilts using the hand-operated Singer machine that I was given by my Nan and I always have a project on the go.
+I attended a weekend course and workshops so I could make dozens quilts using the hand-operated Singer machine that I was given by my Nan.
+Now, I always have a quilt project on the go.

 I take pictures on my iPhone whenever I see something beautiful that I want to capture.
 I’ve worked hard to frame my pictures better and I love to try different filters.

 I’ve slowly evolved my own writing habit here, and someday I hope to write a book.

 All of these things are central to my life now, they’re part of who I am and how I express myself.